SevvalliThavapalan/LinkGenVarPhen-Workflow/sgRNA-insert pairs design/README.md

 ## Map Mutations back
 To check if the sgRNA-insert design was running correctly, we provide the script *map_mutations_to_sgRNAs.py*.
 This makes sure that there are no sgRNA-insert pairs which do not match the original list of mutations.

+### Potential issues
+We highly recommend that you check some of the generated sgRNA-insert pairs randomly to make sure everything is in order before you purchase the DNA-oligomers.
+If you encounter any problems feel free to open an issue on our GitHub repository.